 There are numerous reports of compulsive behaviors in Abilify users in medical literature.

-The most recent, “Pathological Gambling Associated With Aripiprazole or Dopamine Replacement Therapy,” looked at 17 cases of gambling disorder possibly related to aripiprazole and found that in 16 of 17 cases, it was possible that the drug caused the gambling.
+A recent one, “Pathological Gambling Associated With Aripiprazole or Dopamine Replacement Therapy,” looked at 17 cases of gambling disorder possibly related to aripiprazole and found that in 16 of 17 cases, it was possible that the drug caused the gambling.
 The researchers also found more severe gambling with Abilify than with dopamine replacement therapy (a similar medication).

 How Can Abilify Cause Compulsive Gambling?